Music (MUS) Courses

 MUS-104 Topics in Music

 A class for all students, regardless of background.
 Previous topics have included the history of jazz, the symphony, music of Duke Ellington, music of J.S.
 Bach, music of Beethoven, and music and technology.
 Suitable for fulfilling distribution requirements.
 This course does not count toward the major.
-Please refer to the Registrar's page for course description.
+Topics vary with each scheduled offering.
+Refer to Student Planning's section information for descriptions of individual offerings, and applicability to distribution requirements.

 Prerequisites: none